4.96 from 281 votes

 What’s So Great About This Lemon Blueberry Cake:

-• It’s a lemony, perfectly tart variation of my vanilla cake with just the right amount of sweetness.
+• It’s a lemony, perfectly tart variation of my vanilla cake recipe with just the right amount of sweetness.

 • A soft, plush crumb suspends at least some of the berries, thanks to the reverse creaming method (like I did with my chantilly cake!).